-This small village above Taormina is a real genuine natural terrace built around the ruins of a Norman castle that, over time has assumed a concave and smooth shape, similar to that of a millstone (grindstone).
-Therefore, it is easy to guess the origin of the name.
-It is an instant contraction of “Castle” and “Mola”.
+This small village above Taormina, one of the most beautiful Sicilian Villages in Italy, is a real natural terrace built around the ruins of a Norman castle which, over time, has taken on a soft concave shape, similar to that of a millstone (mola).
+It is therefore easy to guess the origin of the name, an immediate crasis of “Castle” and “Mola”.

-The Norman walls are all that remain of the fortress.
-A plaque from the tenth century with Greek-Byzantine engravings placed on the façade of the cathedral states: “This castle was built under Costantino, patrician and strategist of Sicily“.
+All that remains of the fortress are the Norman walls.
+A 10th-century plaque with Greek-Byzantine engravings on the façade of the cathedral reads: “This castle was built under Constantine, patrician and strategist of Sicily“.

-It is probably referring to Costantino Caramalo, who in the ninth century defended the bastion, city and territory from attacks by the Arabs.
-The centrality of the castle of Mola is historically proved not only in the Middle Ages, but also in the wars between the French and Spanish.
-Once you entered the village through a gate carved into the rock right at the base of a stairway made from white lavastone.
-Today, after moving the gate in front of the castle in 1927, the entrance to the village is marked by an ancient arch on top of a staircase of limestone, a medieval testimony, which remained isolated, now dominates the piazza S. Antonino.
+In all likelihood, it was Costantino Caramalo, who defended the bastion, town and territory from Arab attacks in the 9th century.
+The centrality of the castle of Mola is historically ascertained not only in the Middle Ages, but also in the wars between the French and the Spanish.
+Once upon a time, people entered the town through a gate carved into the rock at the base of a flight of white lava stone steps.
+Today, after the gate in front of the castle was moved in 1927, the entrance to the village is marked by an ancient Arch at the top of a flight of limestone steps, a medieval vestige, which, standing alone, now dominates Piazza S. Antonino.

-Overlooking the village square is the church of S. Antonino, now used as a municipal auditorium, but with much older origins.
-Just a few steps from the church you can admire the wonderful portal of the Casa Sterrantino.
+Facing the town square is the church of St. Anthony, now used as a municipal Auditorium, but with much older origins.
+A few steps away from the church, you can admire the splendid doorway of Casa Sterrantino.

-Also on the square overlooking the historic Caffè S. Giorgio, founded by monks in 1700.
-The special feature of this building used as a tavern, in addition to the album that collects the signatures of famous people who have passed through Castelmola since 1907, is the authorship of one of the most distinctive products of the village.
-In fact, it is known that Don Vincenzo Blandano, the historical owner of the café, used to offer the vino alla mandorla (almond wine) as a sign of welcome to the guests arrived in the village.
-This drink, made with almonds and orange essence, is therefore in all likelihood his invention.
+Again on the square, we find the historic Caffè S. Giorgio, founded by monks in the 18th century.
+The peculiarity of this bar and tavern, apart from the diary that collects the signatures of illustrious people who have passed through Castelmola since 1907, is the paternity of the village’s most peculiar product: almond wine.
+Don Vincenzo Blandano, the historic owner of the Café, used to offer it as a sign of welcome to guests who came to the village.
+This drink, made with almonds and orange essence, was probably invented by him.

-If you head down, descending through Via De Gasperi, the main street of the village, running along shops selling lace, embroidery and souvenirs, you pass the Bar Turrisi which, with the same ease, exhibits phalluses of wood, clay and ceramic, as a sign of abundance and good omen as per the Hellenic tradition.
-In a very common dichotomy in the land of Sicily, from the profane we pass to the sacred and you arrive in Piazza Duomo, in front of the Mother Church.
-From its entrance, located on the side of the square you can see Mount Etna and the bay of Naxos.
-Entering the church you perceive the layers of various historical periods.
-In many cases more contemporary forms are hinted at on sections ranging from Romanesque to Gothic.
+Moving down Via De Gasperi, the village’s main street, we pass by small shops selling lace, embroidery and souvenirs and come across Bar Turrisi, which unashamedly showcases wooden, earthenware and ceramic phalluses as a sign of abundance and good luck in accordance with Hellenic tradition.
+In a dichotomy very common in Sicily, the profane turns to the sacred and we arrive in Piazza Duomo, in front of the Chiesa Madre.
+From its entrance, on the side of the square, one can admire Mount Etna and the Gulf of Naxos.
+As you enter the church, you can perceive the layers of various historical periods, in many cases, more contemporary forms creeping over features ranging from Romanesque to Gothic.
 The church has four marble altars, a beautiful pulpit and a wooden statue of Mary Magdalene, school of Bagnasco.

-Always standing out on a charming landscape is also the small church of San Biagio, perhaps the oldest in the city, founded after the arrival of San Pancrazio in Taormina for his evangelising mission.,
+Also standing out against an enchanting landscape is the small church of S. Biagio, perhaps the oldest in town, founded after the arrival of S. Pancrazio in Taormina for his evangelising mission.

 The eighteenth-century fresco in the church is remarkable.
-Certainly not to be missed are also the tanks for the water of 367 BC and the ancient Saraceni Gate.
+Also not to be missed are the water cisterns dating from 367 B.C. and the ancient Porta Saraceni.